RezaQavi-Git/random-readmes/design_pattern.md

 # Design Pattern

-### Definition
+## Definition

-Design patterns are design level solutions for recurring problems that we software engineers come across often.
+- Design patterns are design level solutions for recurring problems that we software engineers come across often.
+- Design Patterns give you a shared vocabulary with other developers

-### Types of Design Patterns
+## Types of Design Patterns

 1. Creational: These patterns are designed for class instantiation.
 They can be either class-creation patterns or object-creational patterns.

 2. Behavioral: These patterns are designed depending on how one class communicates with others.

 3. Structural: These patterns are designed with regard to a class's structure and composition.

+## Design Pattern List

+### The Strategy Pattern
+The Strategy Pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+Strategy lets the algorithm vary independently from clients that use it.

+### Observer Pattern
+Publishers + Subscribers = Observer Pattern

+The Observer Pattern defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.

 ### Examples
 - Type 1: Creational - The Singleton Design Pattern